-Naturally, you also need to monitor your store’s progress and optimisation strategies, which is why AMZ Tracker sends sellers comprehensive reports via email.
+Naturally, you also need to monitor your store’s progress and optimization strategies, which is why AMZ Tracker sends sellers comprehensive reports via email.

 The Competitor Analysis tool helps sellers keep a close eye on competitor strategies and sales performance.
 Sellers can also use the Product Tracking feature to see how their products perform against competitors.

 The Keyword Research tool highlights which keywords your competitors’ listings are missing, allowing you to improve your listings.

 Have you ever heard of Unicorn Smasher?
 This Chrome extension is included in your AMZ Tracker package.
 If you are interested in reading about the difference between this tool and jungle scout, I’ve got you covered.

 Once installed, Unicorn Smasher can help you identify product alternatives, niches, and market opportunities to make your Amazon store a success.